*Free Shipping On Orders $75+

 TUNG OIL - The Most Waterproof Natural Finish

 Brief Overview: Tung oil is derived from the seeds of tung trees, native to China and other parts of Asia.
 The oil is extracted with a heavy-duty pressing machine, the process is more commonly known as "cold pressed".
 Tung oil is known for its high content of polyunsaturated fatty acids, primarily alpha-eleostearic acid.
 This unique fatty acid polymerizes when exposed to air, forming a protective and durable finish on wood.
-Historically, it has been used for sealing ships, furniture, and wooden beams in homes.
+Historically, it has been used for sealing ships, and finishing furniture, and wooden beams in homes.

 Drying Time (dries slower): Pure Tung Oil will take longer to cure than Polymerized Linseed Oil since it's 100% pure and unprocessed by way of heat.
 It can take several days to feel dry to touch and up to a few weeks to fully cure and harden, depending on factors such as temperature and humidity.
 This slow drying time can be a disadvantage for projects that require a quick finish, however when it comes to natural alternatives for sealing wood surfaces, especially outdoors, Pure Tung Oil is unmatched.